 If not ‘male, stale or pale’ … then what?
 When it comes to defining what successful NEDs have in common, it is often not based on what experience they have.
 Instead, it is their style and approach that makes them effective in their roles, which, in turn, makes them more desirable and appointable than their competitors.

-Here are my thoughts on what I think successful NEDs have in common
+What successful NEDs have in common

-They are balanced – they have strong viewpoints but put aside any personal drivers, short-term considerations and favouritism in favour of genuinely serving the board of the organisation they are appointed to.
+- Balanced – they have strong viewpoints but put aside any personal drivers, short-term considerations and favouritism in favour of genuinely serving the board of the organisation they are appointed to.

-They are passionate – not a giddy enthusiasm but a genuine desire to contribute, to see the organisation grow or deliver better outcomes to its stakeholders or clients.
+- Passionate – not a giddy enthusiasm but a genuine desire to contribute, to see the organisation grow or deliver better outcomes to its stakeholders or clients.

-They are well connected – they recognise relationships mean knowledge and that this experience allows them to advise on a range of issues.
+- Connected – they recognise relationships mean knowledge and that this experience allows them to advise on a range of issues.

-They work hard – harder than anyone else.
+- Work hard – harder than anyone else.
 They read every page, engage, network, delve deep, spend time researching and love doing so.

 What does that mean for you?

 Gaining a board appointment is much more about fit and passion than it is about skills and experience.
 If you don’t have the former, the latter doesn’t matter.
-Successful NEDs have worked this out and that is what makes them outstanding and, therefore, appointable than their competitors.
-It should give you encouragement that, none of the traits listed above is unique.
-Most of us have them and if you don’t they can be developed.
-These traits combined with a simple and easy to implement process will provide the focus and results you are looking for if you want a board appointment or to develop a board career.
+Successful NEDs have worked this out, and that is what makes them outstanding and, therefore, appointable than their competitors.
+It should give you encouragement that none of the traits listed above is unique.
+Most of us have them, and if you don’t, they can be developed.
+These traits, combined with a simple and easy to implement process, will provide the focus and results you are looking for if you want a board appointment or to develop a board career.